AkmElias/wp-to-do-plugin-with-vuejs/README.md

-# WordPress boilerplate plugin with Vue.js
+# WordPress custom to do plugin with Vue.js

 #### A simple  custom-to-do WordPress plugin using vue js by using this(https://github.com/hasanuzzamanbe/framework-base-wp-boilerplate-with-vue) boilerplate for wordpress with vue.